 Figure 1.
 Typical clinical appearance of bruxism

 The incredibly soft yet durable and flexible material is the secret to the success of this device.
-Dr. Gordon Christensen remarked that there are between 500 to 1000 bite splints waiting to be made in every dental surgery.
-He estimates that one-third of the population either brux or clench their teeth, resulting in tooth damage (Figures 1).
-He also states that “If a dentists merely ‘watches’ patients as they wear their teeth down, he or she is practicing supervised neglect and contributing to continued tooth destruction.”
+There are between 500 to 1000 bite splints waiting to be made in every dental surgery.
+It is estimated that one-third of the population either brux or clench their teeth, resulting in tooth damage (Figures 1).

 Gelb Cushion splint in vivo

 Bruxism is most commonly defined as the non-purposeful grinding of teeth in eccentric positions that eventually removes canine rise, incisal guidance, and posterior tooth cusp tips.
 Most bruxism takes place at night, although patients tend to deny this habit.
 As a result of their advanced tooth wear, most bruxers have a group function occlusion.
 The end result of bruxism is usually highly worn teeth,with a relatively flat plane of occlusion, and a group function occlusion in the dentition.
 If left untreated, many of these patients have unsightly and mutilated dentition by the age of 40.

 Clenching is typically defined as the non-purposeful closing of teeth in centric occlusion.
 Clenchers are also more active at night, but you may notice them clench at any time by observing their bulging, strongly developed masseter and temporalis muscles in action.
 Typically, clenchers accentuate and deepen centric occlusion tooth contacts.
 They tend to have steep canine rise, incisal guidance, and posterior tooth cusp tips.
 A potential solution to both of these conditions is a bite splint worn at night as well as during periods of psychological stress, in the daytime.